Frankie Laine: Personal life

 Laine married actress Nan Grey (June 1950 – July 1993) and adopted her daughters Pam and Jan from a previous marriage to jockey Jackie Westrope.
 Their 43-year marriage lasted until her death.
-Laine and Nan guest-starred on a November 18, 1960, episode of Rawhide: "Incident on the Road to Yesterday."
+Laine and Grey guest-starred on a November 18, 1960, episode of Rawhide: "Incident on the Road to Yesterday."
 They played long-lost lovers.
 Following a three-year engagement to Anita Craighead, the 86-year-old singer married Marcia Ann Kline in June 1999.
 This marriage lasted for the remainder of his life.

 Later years

-Laine settled in a hilltop spread in the Point Loma neighborhood of San Diego, where he was a supporter of local events and charities.
+Laine settled on a hilltop in the Point Loma neighborhood of San Diego, where he was a supporter of local events and charities.
 In 2000, the San Diego Chamber of Commerce dubbed him "The Prince of Point Loma".

 His career slowed down a little in the 1980s due to triple and quadruple heart bypass surgeries, but he continued cutting albums, including Wheels Of A Dream (1998), Old Man Jazz (2002) and The Nashville Connection (2004).

 In 1986, he recorded the album Round Up with Erich Kunzel and the Cincinnati Pops Orchestra, which made it to the classical charts.
 Laine was reportedly pleased and amused, having also placed songs on the rhythm & blues and popular charts in his time.

 He recorded his last song, "Taps/My Buddy", shortly after the 9/11 terrorist attack on America.
 The song was dedicated to the New York City firefighters, and Laine stipulated that profits from the song were to be donated, in perpetuity, to the New York Fire Department.

 On June 12, 1996, he was presented with a Lifetime Achievement Award at the 27th Annual Songwriters’ Hall of Fame awards ceremony at the New York Sheraton.
 On his 80th birthday, the United States Congress declared him to be a national treasure.
-Then, a decade later on March 30, 2003, Frankie celebrated his 90th birthday, and several of his old pals, Herb Jeffries, Patti Page and Kay Starr were welcomed to his birthday bash in San Diego, as each of them gave him a helping hand in blowing out the candles.
+Then, a decade later on March 30, 2003, Laine celebrated his 90th birthday, and several of his old friends, Herb Jeffries, Patti Page and Kay Starr, attended his birthday party in San Diego, helping him blow out the candles.

-Final appearance
+Final appearance and death

 In 2006, he appeared on the PBS My Music special despite a recent stroke, performing "That's My Desire", and received a standing ovation.
-It proved to be his swan song to the world of popular music.
+It was his last public performance.

-Laine died of heart failure on February 6, 2007, at Scripps Mercy Hospital in San Diego.
-A memorial mass was held February 12, at the Immaculata parish church on the campus of the University of San Diego.
-The following day, his ashes, along with those of his late wife, Nan Grey, were scattered over the Pacific Ocean.
+Laine died of heart failure on February 6, 2007, at Scripps Mercy Hospital in San Diego, aged 93.
+A memorial mass was held on February 12 at the Immaculata parish church on the campus of the University of San Diego.
+The following day, his ashes, along with those of his late wife Nan Grey, were scattered over the Pacific Ocean.
+The New York Times remembered him as "a singer who achieved enormous popularity in the 1940s and 50s with a robust voice and a string of hits including 'That’s My Desire,' 'Mule Train,' 'Ghost Riders in the Sky' and 'Jezebel.'"